tfgg/yournextmep/_candidates/eu2014/libdem/ayoub-khan.md

 person: ayoub-khan
 region: west-midlands
 party: libdem
-title: West Midlands - Liberal Democrats - Ayoub Khan
+title: Ayoub Khan is running for MEP in West Midlands for the Liberal Democrats
 incumbent: false
 ---